Making Vinyl Art Tutorial

-I went to a local record shop just hoping to look around.
+Introduction: I went to a local record shop just hoping to look around and kill some time.
 Before long I found the section of colorful 45 records and decided to take a chance and see if I could cut picks out of them.
 After a bit of trial and error, I figured out the best way to up them up.
 Then I started to sand the edges and polish up the picks with an eye glass cloth.
 I bought 3 different colors of records and plan to turn them all into guitar pick art.

 I wanted to cut mini circles from records to make mini record rings.
 I found something pretty much perfect: Linzer Cutter cookie cutters.
 The shapes are about the size of a nickel.
 They are metal and perfect to cut out of a heated vinyl record.
 I tried them out and they worked great!
 Thankfully once it's cut it is easily pressed and popped out from the record when it's cooled.
 These are fantastic and met all my criteria for making shapes from records.
 For instance, cutting them out with an x-acto knife or scissors is tricky and time consuming.
 These small metal cookie cutters worked great.

-- I recommend colorful "RCA Victor" 45 records because they are vinyl and not plastic.
+- Because any old record wont do, I recommend colorful "RCA Victor" 45 records because they are vinyl and not plastic.
 Note that large LP regular sized records don't work as well because they are normally too big to fit on a cookie sheet.
 Not to mention they are significantly thicker and harder to cut, but not impossible!

 - Wipe off records with a damp cloth to remove dirt.
-Cut the records in half before you heat or cut them, this makes them easier to work with.
+Often times you'll acquire records that are old and kept in dust boxes.
+After that cut the records in half before you heat or cut them, this makes them easier to work with.
 If they're too thick to cut, put them in the oven for a few second to make it easier to cut.

 - From here you can cut them with your Pick Punch or scissors to get some shapes.
 Or continue heating them in the oven when melting layers.
 Record melting in the oven process: Preheat oven to 300 degrees, keep in mind that this is the kind of project you need to babysit.
 The melting/softening of the record to cut takes only a matter of minutes.